wenjian80/stackedit/prereq.md.md

 ![enter image description here](https://github.com/wenjian80/soak8_labs/blob/main/img/database3.JPG)

+5. Name the host name as "soadb".
+Jot down the "Host domain name".
+Choose the subnet and vcn that was used in the compute eariler.

-5. Name the below.
+6. Name the below.
 Please follow.
 > Database name: soadb

 > Pdb: pdb1